Place Your Search!

 Why use body percussion?

 Body percussion has been around for a long time, having some of its roots in Ancient Africa - 'Close to the African heart, The Gumboot is essentially the music of Africa, involving the use of the gumboots as a drum kit.
 Originally performed in the diamond mines of South Africa, black diamond mine workers were not allowed to talk, so they stomped their gumboots as a form of enjoyment and communication.
-This form of music later evolved into a dance form which honored their struggles.'
+This form of music later evolved into a dance form which honoured their struggles.'
 (Courtesy of hubpages)

-Keith Terry has been doing body percussion for a number of years, have first learned drums - he believes in internalizing the rhythm and then letting it out - click on the image above to see a video of his amazing performance.
+Keith Terry has been doing body percussion for a number of years, have first learned drums - he believes in internalising the rhythm and then letting it out - click on the image above to see a video of his amazing performance.